Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 If someone can't buy from you today, you can still give them a coupon in exchange of a Facebook like, right?

 Guess what?
 His advice is that you pick your topics for Facebook marketing accurately and use Buzzsumo, and he tells you why:

 (…) Learn what does work for your topics on Facebook.
 There's a great tool for this.
 It's called BuzzSumo.
 You can plug in keywords and see the pieces of content that over the past six months or a year have performed the best across social networks, and you can actually filter directly by Facebook to see what's done best on Facebook in my niche, with my topics, around my subjects.
 That's a great way to get at what might work in the future, what doesn't work, what will resonate, and what won't.

-A hint: Facebook users tend to engage in more relaxed discussions than other social media, or discussions around a hot topic from the news.
+Facebook users tend to engage in more relaxed discussions than other social media, or discussions around a hot topic from the news.
 To create a more focused marketing campaign, check the news in your niche before you use Buzzsumo.

 7. Have A Personal Profile Or It Won't Work Well